r0sace/OJC-Calculator/README.md

      * I packaged this on a Mac which created a Mac file when it is suposed to be for Chipotle's computers, which run on Windows.
 I hopped on a virtual desktop and packaged it up for Windows.
 Now, I have the executables for both, which is pretty neat.

 # What's Next?
  I am very happy with the way my OJC Calculator came out and the results I have seen in using it at my store.
 As far as the code goes, I would love to fix up the GUI and scrap the hard-coding design elements I did and position everything within a layout.
-My plan is to keep this thing updated to reflect any new items the company may roll out.
+My plan is to keep this thing updated to reflect any new items the company may roll out that requires diced OJC.